JuanmiBF/pygen/README.md

 ## Welcome to Pygen webpage

-This is a tool that allows you to create Java models and extra necessary files by giving some parameters, those models are based on DAO pattern and work over Spring MVC framework.
+Pygen allows you to generate Java models and extra necessary files by giving some parameters, those models are based on DAO pattern and work over Spring MVC framework.

 ## How to use it